HL7/fhir-exchange-routing-ig/input/pages/index.md

 The implementation guide focuses on exchanges where...

 - the originator directs the exchange to the destination's public FHIR service base URL, for example as retrieved from an endpoint directory
-- an intermediary accepts the request on the destination's behalf and then routes it--directly or through another intermediary--to the destination's system.
+- an intermediary accepts the request on the destination's behalf and then routes it--directly or through another intermediary--to the destination's system
+- the originator and destination negotiate trust, with participating intermediaries passively conveying resulting tokens or other security artifacts

 The guide aims to support all RESTful FHIR interaction types (GET, POST, etc.) within this set of scenarios.